Our Team & Board

 Kyle McDaniel, CPA, Chair

 Kyle is the Managing Director of Strategic Research & Partnerships for Whitebox Advisors which manages $5 billion in multi-strategy hedge funds.
 He holds a Bachelor's degree in both Finance and Accounting from Texas A&M University.
 During his time at A&M, Kyle was a proud member of the Corp of Cadets and the Ross Volunteers program.
-Kyle brings over 25 years experience leading diverse teams, managing complex accounts, and risk assessment.
-He is proud to join the Allies board and serve the community by applying his talents and network to combat human trafficking.
-Kyle lives in Austin with wife of 26 years, Terra, and their dog Edie.
+He and his wife Terra have have been investing in the Austin philanthropic community since 1999.
+Kyle brings over 25 years of executive experience leading diverse teams, managing complex global investments and executing on strategy and risk assessments in the public, private and social sectors.
+His area of core expertise is the efficient and synergistic allocation of human and financial capital.
+Kyle is motivated to protect the dignity and inherent value of every person, and he is passionate about serving with Allies to shape how people see and therefore how people behave.

 Paula Wendling, CPA, Treasurer